-One lazy Sunday afternoon, almost 12 years ago now, I had a nap… as uncanny as it may sound, when I awoke I had the words “BMW sidecar” running like a movie through my mind.
+One lazy Sunday afternoon, many years ago now, I had a nap… as uncanny as it may sound, when I awoke I had the words “BMW sidecar” running like a movie through my mind.

 You see I had only recently started riding with my girlfriend on the dusty backroads of Riebeek Kasteel where I lived at the time, we had a BMW 650 Dakar and had often commented on how sad it was that we had to always leave my big German Shepherd doggy 'Tau' at home while we took off on a ride.